REV: Information-Theoretic Evaluation of Free-Text Rationales: Abstract

 \section{Abstract}

-Free-text rationales are a promising step towards explainable AI, yet their evaluation remains an open research problem.
-While existing metrics have mostly focused on measuring the direct association between the rationale and a given label, we argue that an ideal metric should also be able to focus on the new information uniquely provided in the rationale that is otherwise not provided in the input or the label.
-We investigate this research problem from an information-theoretic perspective using the conditional $\mathcal{V}$-information \citep{hewitt-etal-2021-conditional}.
-More concretely, we propose a metric called \ourmetric (\underline{R}ationale \underline{E}valuation with conditional \underline{$\mathcal{V}$}-information), that can quantify the new information in a rationale supporting a given label \textit{beyond} the information already available in the input or the label.
-Experiments on reasoning tasks across four benchmarks, including few-shot prompting with GPT-3, demonstrate the effectiveness of \ourmetric in evaluating different types of rationale-label pairs, compared to existing metrics.
-Through several quantitative comparisons, we demonstrate the capability of \ourmetric in providing more sensitive measurements of new information in free-text rationales with respect to a label.
-Furthermore, \ourmetric is consistent with human judgments on rationale evaluations.
-Overall, when used alongside traditional performance metrics, \ourmetric provides deeper insights into a model's reasoning and prediction processes.
+Generating free-text rationales is a promising step towards explainable NLP, yet evaluating such rationales remains a challenge.
+Existing metrics have mostly focused on measuring the association between the rationale and a given label.
+We argue that an ideal metric should focus on the new information uniquely provided in the rationale that is otherwise not provided in the input or the label.
+We investigate this research problem from an information-theoretic perspective using conditional $\mathcal{V}$-information \citep{hewitt-etal-2021-conditional}.
+More concretely, we propose a metric called \ourmetric (\underline{R}ationale \underline{E}valuation with conditional \underline{$\mathcal{V}$}-information), to quantify the amount of new, label-relevant information in a rationale \textit{beyond} the information already available in the input or the label.
+Experiments across four benchmarks with reasoning tasks, including chain-of-thought, demonstrate the effectiveness of \ourmetric in evaluating rationale-label pairs, compared to existing metrics.
+We further demonstrate \ourmetric is consistent with human judgments on rationale evaluations and provides more sensitive measurements of new information in free-text rationales.
+When used alongside traditional performance metrics, \ourmetric provides deeper insights into models' reasoning and prediction processes.\footnote{Our code is publicly available at \url{https://github.com/HanjieChen/REV}}